-There is a lot of talk lately about bullying and how wrong it is.
+There has been a lot of talk lately about bullying and how wrong it is.
 How damaging and cruel and all the places you find it.
 One of the worst places, I think, is inside the family unit.

 As if nagging someone to the point of insanity can ever do any good.

-Sometimes, even the kindest people think they have the right to do it, simply because they are family, especially if they think the recipient deserves it.
+Sometimes, even the kindest people think they have the right to do it, simply because they are family, especially if they think the recipient deserves or needs it.

 I am sure quite a lot of us have been on the receiving end of severe nagging that all too often can slide into bullying.
 There is a very fine line separating ‘helpful suggestions’ from the cruel taunting that is present in a lot of our homes.

-Here follows an excerpt from Simple Says by Anita Dawes, a story about such family bullying.
+Here is an excerpt from Simple by Anita Dawes, a story about such family bullying.
 Even more despicable in this case because the abused is a mentally challenged man, someone with the mind and heart of a child.
-Someone who only had one friend in the world, his half- sister, Leanne.
+Someone who only had one friend in the world, his half-sister, Leanne.

-On the way, I told Simple Gran wouldn’t be mean to him no more, that I wasn’t going to let anyone hurt him again.
+On the way, I told Simple that Gran wouldn’t be mean to him anymore, that I wasn’t going to let anyone hurt him again.
 We walked slowly; there was no need to hurry as I was in no rush to see Gran.
 When we stopped every now and then to eat the food Belle had given us, I wondered how it would be.
-Simple was still pulling at his ear, while trying to tell me Gran was gonna be mad at him.
+Simple was still pulling at his ear while trying to tell me Gran was gonna be mad at him.
 Then he said he couldn’t go back.
 ‘Lizzie s-sad, Simple didn’t get b-baby.’

 It didn’t seem to matter what words I used, his mind was stuck on Lizzie having what she cried for.